Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models

-To evaluate our method, we automatically create new image editing benchmark datasets on LSUN Church~\cite{yu15lsun} and Cityscapes~\cite{cordts2016cityscapes}.
-Without loss of visual fidelity, we reduce the computation of DDIM~\cite{song2020denoising} by 7.5$\times$, Progressive Distillation~\cite{salimans2021progressive} by 2.7$\times$, and GauGAN by 18$\times$ measured by MACs\footnote{We measure the computational cost with the number of Multiply-Accumulate operations (MACs).
+\looseness=-1 To evaluate our method, we curate image editing and inpainting benchmarks on LSUN Church~\cite{yu15lsun}, Cityscapes~\cite{cordts2016cityscapes} and LAION-5B~\cite{schuhmann2022laion}.
+Without loss of visual fidelity, we reduce the computation of DDPM~\cite{song2020denoising,ho2020denoising}, Progressive Distillation~\cite{salimans2021progressive}, Stable Diffusion~\cite{rombach2022high}, and GauGAN~\cite{park2019semantic} by up to $7.5\times$, $2.7\times$, $8.2\times$, and $18\times$, respectively, measured by MACs\footnote{We measure the computational cost with the number of Multiply-Accumulate operations (MACs).
 1 MAC=2 FLOPs.}.
 Compared to existing generative model acceleration methods~\cite{li2020gan,hou2021slimmable,fu2020autogan,li2022learning,jin2021teachers,shaham2021spatially,wang2020gan}, our method directly uses the off-the-shelf pre-trained weights and could be applied to these methods as a plugin.
-When applied to GAN Compression~\cite{li2020gan}, our method reduces the computation of GauGAN by $\sim 50\times$.
+When applied to GAN Compression~\cite{li2020gan}, we reduce the computation of GauGAN by up $50\times$.
 See \fig{teaser} for some examples of our method.
-With \engineabbr, we accelerate DDIM 3.0$\times$ on RTX 3090 GPU and 6.6$\times$ on Apple M1 Pro CPU, and GauGAN $4.2\times$ on RTX 3090 GPU and $38\times$ on Apple M1 Pro CPU.
-Our code and benchmarks are available at \url{https://github.com/lmxyy/sige}.
+With \engineabbr, we accelerate DDPM by up to $3.0\times$ on NVIDIA RTX 3090, $4.6\times$ on Apple M1 Pro GPU, and $6.6\times$ on M1 Pro CPU, Stable Diffusion by up to $7.2\times$ on 3090, and GauGAN by up to $5.6\times$ on 3090, $5.2\times$ on M1 Pro GPU, and $14\times$ on M1 Pro CPU.